yhzhang0128/egos-2000/references/USAGES.md

 # now the code repository is at $EGOS/egos-2000
 ```

-Download the SiFive [riscv-gcc compiler](https://github.com/sifive/freedom-tools/releases/tag/v2020.04.0-Toolchain.Only) to the working directory.
+Download the [SiFive riscv-gcc compiler](https://github.com/sifive/freedom-tools/releases/tag/v2020.04.0-Toolchain.Only) to the working directory `$EGOS`.

 ```shell
 > cd $EGOS